The Project 21900M icebreakers were built for Russia’s Federal Agency of Marine and River Transport (Rosmorrechflot).

 The keels of three upgraded diesel-electric icebreakers were laid at Vyborg Shipyard in late 2012.
 The first ship in class, Vladivostok, was launched in April 2014 and commissioned in the fourth quarter of 2015.

 The second icebreaker, Murmansk was launched in March 2015 by Arctech Helsinki Shipyard under an outfitting contract with Vyborg.
-The third vessel in series, Novorosiisk was launched in October 2015.
-The icebreakers are scheduled to be commissioned by 2016 under the federal target programme of the Russian Transport System Development (Marine Transport) for 2010-2020.
+It was delivered in December 2015.
+The third vessel in series, Novorossiysk was launched in October 2015 and delivered in December 2016.
+The icebreakers were commissioned by the end of 2016 under the federal target programme of the Russian Transport System Development (Marine Transport) for 2010-2020.

-The Project 21900M will be operated by the Federal State Unitary Enterprise Rosmorport and will be deployed in the Baltic Sea and the Arctic Sea under the Russian Federation flag.
+The Project 21900M icebreakers are operated by the Federal State Unitary Enterprise Rosmorport and are deployed in the Baltic Sea and the Arctic Sea under the Russian Federation flag.

 Project 21900M design and features